HL7/PDDI-CDS/pages/_includes/start.md

 ## <span style="color:silver"> 4.7.0 </span> FHIR Server Request
 {:.no_toc}
-The parse and pre-process event for the `medication-select` CDS Hook request is identical to the Basic `medication-prescribe` parse and pre-process event under section X. The Advanced `medication-prescribe` parse and pre-process event, however, is slightly different.
+The parse and pre-process event for the `medication-select` CDS Hook request is identical to the Basic `medication-prescribe` parse and pre-process event under section 3.5.0.
+The Advanced `medication-prescribe` parse and pre-process event, however, is slightly different.
 During this phase the CDS service checks the medication that was finally ordered against the detectedissueID.
 This is to confirm that the prescriber continued with the conflicting order after having the option to change the medication in response the Card suggestions.

 <figure class="figure">